WV Local Technical Assistance Program

 Make “Y” turns in private driveways.

-Be in such a hurry that you can’t take time to stop and look around your vehicle.
-Make sudden turns or maneuvers on a roadway to avoid backing.
+Be in such a hurry that you skip stopping to look around your vehicle.
+Do not make sudden turns or maneuvers on a roadway to avoid backing.

 HAZARDS TO LOOK FOR

-As the size of the vehicle increases, so do the operator’s blind spots.
+As the size of a vehicle increases, so do the operator’s blind spots.

-There is always the possibility of hidden hazards, as well.
-Walk around the vehicle and look up, down, and all around.
+There is always the possibility of hidden hazards.
+Walk around the vehicle and check above, below, and all around.

-Use a spotter when appropriate but take steps to ensure their safety.
+Use a spotter when appropriate, but take steps to ensure the spotter’s safety.

-Backing a vehicle or heavy equipment is often said to be a true test of an operator's ability.
+Backing a vehicle or heavy equipment is often considered a true test of an operator’s skill.